Utah Lake: Fish

 The June sucker was federally listed as an endangered species in 1986.
 The lower 5 mi of the Provo River is the only known spawning location for the species.
 Biologists have been rearing the June sucker in Red Butte Reservoir and releasing them into Utah Lake to help build the population.
 During the summer of 2005, over 8,000 June sucker were released into Utah Lake.
 The June Sucker Recovery Implementation Program (JSRIP) coordinates and implements recovery actions for the June sucker.
+As of February 3, 2021 the June sucker was officially down-listed from "endangered" to "threatened"; a direct result of conservation efforts made by the JSRIP and its partners.

 The common carp was introduced in 1883 as a source of food after native species had been depleted by overfishing.
 It is now the most prevalent fish found in Utah Lake.
 Carp makes up about 90% of the lake's biomass, with an adult population numbering around 7.5 million.
 The average carp in the lake is about 5.3 lb, for a total of nearly 40000000 lb of carp in the lake.

 As early as 1901, fish and wildlife representatives noted that carp were causing the trout population in the lake to collapse.
 Due to their habit of grubbing through bottom sediments for food, carp stir up sediments and increase the turbidity of the water.
 In addition, they destroy submerged vegetation that holds sediments in place and provides shelter for native fish populations.
 Without vegetation, winds can more easily stir up sediment from the bottom of the lake, which is already a problem due to the lake's shallowness, resulting in greater turbidity and less sunlight reaching the remaining vegetation.
 Without cover for their young, native fish, such as the June sucker, become easy prey for white bass, walleye, and other predators.

 Efforts are underway to reduce the population of carp in Utah Lake by employing local commercial fishermen, led by Bill Loy, Jr., to remove 5 million pounds of carp each year as part of the June Sucker Recovery Implementation Program's efforts to restore Utah Lake to a habitat in which the June sucker can survive.
 The intent is to cause a crash in the carp population which will allow the ecosystem to begin to rebuild and the June sucker to reestablish dominance in the lake.